b-cube/nutch-crawler/README.md

 Motivation
 ----

 Setting up a healthy Hadoop cluster is not always an easy task and the variables that make an application to perform well could add a lot of overhead to a project.
 ElasticMapReduce is -as its name suggests- a “MapReduce as a service” platform that allows users to create resizable Hadoop clusters and run MapReduce jobs.
 A key advantage of Amazon’s EMR platform is the flexibility to resize a cluster on the fly and the possibility of using spot instances to dynamically increase the computational power at lower costs.

 There are some limitations on EMR like preconfigured MR settings or that it only supports a set of [Hadoop distributions](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-plan-hadoop-version.html).
-This and the fact that the “all-in-one” Crawl class was deprecated since Nutch 1.8 creates issues if we try to run Nutch using the EMR API.
+This and the fact that the “all-in-one” Crawl class was deprecated since Nutch 1.7 creates issues if we try to run Nutch using the EMR API.

 In order to make use of the EMR API and automate our crawls we need to send a jar and a main class as entry point.
-This project adds back the main Crawl class deprecated in Nutch 1.6 and offers 3 important features when crawling using EMR
+This project adds back the main Crawl class and offers 3 important features when crawling using EMR:

 * **-fetchers**: Sets the number of nodes to use on each Fetch step This is important because on each round we can adjust the number of active nodes to match the current cluster size.
 Also because of the default values of mapred-site on EMR we ran into the issues described [here](http://stackoverflow.com/questions/10264183/why-does-nutch-only-run-the-fetch-step-on-one-hadoop-node-when-the-cluster-has) and this paramter will override the default 1 reducer for the generate-list step.